 Instructions below.
 This only takes 5-10 minutes to do if you can run a simple report on your system.
 Really, no work at all!

-- Download the tool and make sure you are on the tab labeled "Estimated Costs."
+- Download the tool and make sure you are on the tab labeled "MASTER."

 - Everything in dark-pink is something you need to fill in by doing a small amount of homework

-- Cell B3: The name of the payor you want to look at (makes it easy to follow later)
+- Cell B4: The name of the payor you want to look at (makes it easy to follow later);

-- Cell B5: Your estimated administration cost (1)
+- Cell B6: Your estimated administration cost; (1)

-- Cells C5-C9: the actual payments you receive from the payor for each of these codes (2)
+- Cells C6-C11: the actual payments you receive from the payor for each of these codes.
+Note that we are only looking at multi-antigen admins right now; (2)

-- Cells C/D13 and lower: the units and recorded payments for each immunization you give.
+- Column K: the per-unit recorded payments for each immunization you give.
+(3)

 - That's all your homework!

-- Cells F13 and lower: the tool will add the adjustment from cell F11 to the invoice cost of each vaccine
+- Cells G15 and lower: the tool will add the adjustment from cell G13 to the invoice cost of each vaccine - by default, it will be 125% of the invoice cost;

-- Cells G13 and lower: the estimated product costs are added to the estimated administration costs to calculate the overall estimated cost for the vaccine.
+- Cells I15 and lower add the estimated adjusted invoice costs to the estimated admin costs to calculate the overall estimated cost for the vaccine - huge time saver!

-- Finally Columns L and M show the difference, positive or negative, between your overall estimated costs for each vaccine and what the payor pays you based on your admin code choices.
+- Finally Columns O and P show the difference, positive or negative, between your overall estimated costs for each vaccine and what the payor pays you based on your admin code choices.
+Column O is on a per-unit basis and Column P adjusts based on your volume.
+The Bottom Line is then shared in P10.

 Important notes from above: